-For question C1, report the total number of domestic civilian by-mail ballots transmitted to voters for the November 2018 general election.
+For question C1, report the total number of domestic civilian by-mail ballots transmitted to voters for the November 2020 general election.
+Include all by-mail ballots transmitted for this election.
 Next, divide the total number of by-mail ballots transmitted to voters (as reported in C1a) into the categories listed in C1b through C1f.
 Use C1g for any by-mail ballots that do not fit into the categories listed.
 The numbers entered in C1b through C1f should sum to the total provided in C1a.

 Category of By-Mail Ballots Total C1a.
 TOTAL domestic by-mail ballots transmitted: This number should include all by-mail ballots transmitted to non-UOCAVA voters before Election Day, including spoiled or replaced ballots.
 C1b.
-Returned by voters (include both those that were counted and those that were rejected): C1c.
+Returned by voters (including ballots both counted and rejected): C1c.
 Returned as undeliverable: Report the total number of transmitted ballots returned to your office as undeliverable.
 Here, undeliverable ballots would be ballots returned by the U.S. Postal Service.
 C1d.
 Surrendered , spoiled or replaced ballots (also referred to as "voided" ballots): This category includes a by-mail voter who surrenders his or her by-mail ballot at a polling place in order to vote in person.
 It also includes ballots that were incorrectly marked or impaired in some way; a replacement ballot may be issued so that the voter can correctly mark the ballot.
 C1e.
 By-mail voters who voted in person with a provisional ballot: In states with by-mail voting, some by-mail voters decide to vote in person on Election Day.
 If the by-mail voter surrenders his or her by-mail ballot at the polls to vote in person using the regular voting process, the by-mail ballot is considered spoiled and should be included in C1d.
 However, some by-mail voters do not bring their ballot to the polls on Election Day and must vote with a provisional ballot.
 Please record these voters in C1e.
 If your state categorizes these voters as having spoiled their by-mail ballots, please note this in the C1 Comments box.
 C1f.
 Status unknown (neither returned undeliverable nor returned from voter): This category would include all transmitted by-mail ballots that were not returned by voter, spoiled, returned as undeliverable, or otherwise unable to be tracked by your office.
 C1g.
-Other C1h.
-Other C1i.
-Other C1 Comments:
+Other: C1h.
+Other: C1i.
+Other: C1 Comments: